wso2-extensions/apim-handler-pingai/DEVELOPER_GUIDE.md

     "[Secret Configurations are written to the property file successfully]"
 7. Now, to verify the password encryption:

-    Open the cipher-text.properties file and see that the plain text passwords are replaced by a cipher value
+    Open the cipher-text.properties file and see that the plain text passwords are replaced by a cipher value.

 #### Changing encrypted passwords
 To change any password which we have encrypted already, follow the below steps: